Tuesday, May 8th, 2018 https://adamkhan.net/rambles/denver-met

-he stricken yet excited bumbler who emerged down the escalator after and before so many into the airport’s grand rectangular concourse formed for a moment the third leg of a tableau, stealing glances over at a blonde woman bending down over her luggage, framed by a poster of her putative Native American sister.
+he stricken yet excited bumbler who emerges down the escalator after and before so many into the airport’s grand rectangular concourse forms for a moment the third leg of a tableau, stealing glances over at a blonde woman bending down over her luggage, framed by a poster of her putative Native American sister.

 Draped from above, resplendent digital billboards bid us heed crisp commerce.
-It’s early afternoon and your bumbler is in no rush; in fact let’s stay at the airport awhile, take a seat at this bar facing the concourse, lift up the sleek laptop lid, resume some work begun on the previous continent and look up as the Americans go by.
-Of course CNN plays on the wall.
-For me it’s reminiscent of a cafe I once patronized in a stripmall outside a newly-built Israeli town, where CNN played silently on the wall like at an American airport.
+It’s early afternoon and your bumbler’s in no rush; in fact let’s stay awhile at the airport, take a seat at this bar facing the concourse, and open the sleek laptop lid to look up as the Americans go by.
+Of course the news plays on a wall screen.
+For me it’s reminiscent of a cafe I once patronized in a stripmall outside the newly-built Israeli town of Modi’in, where CNN played silently on the wall like at an American airport.

 This feels a good start; usually jitters sweep me directly to my booked room so as to sprout some local roots, be they shallow as beard trimmings.
-This time many hours of daylight remain and our first night’s accommodation is not downtown but in a residential neighborhood, so that lingering at the airport feels just fine despite the bar’s low-quality Cola.
+This time however many hours of daylight remain and our first night’s accommodation is not downtown but in a residential neighborhood, so that lingering at the airport with some low-quality Cola feels just fine.

-After a while we take the train because there is one (though plagued with delays; try what may the railroad seems unable to regain the American imagination).
+Then it’s time take the train since there is one (though plagued with delays; try what may the railroad cannot recapture the American imagination).
 Colorado!
-Somewhere near a desert-like university stop the rough-faced conductor asks a passenger: “You watching Moana?”
+Somewhere near an arid university stop the rough-faced conductor asks a passenger: “You watching Moana?”
 “You bet.”
 The conductor exclaims: “I love Moana!”

 The terminus at Union Station downtown is flummoxingly outdoors.
-We’re using public transport to get to the bed & breakfast because this thirsty exile has been catapulted back in for a primer and all I want is to suck up myriad Americana.
-My phone instructs a free central downtown bus to another bus stop.
-I head underground to the fume-filled bus depot.
-The correct one comes by eventually.
+We’re using public transport to get to the bed & breakfast because this thirsty exile has been catapulted back in for a primer and all we want is to suck up myriad Americana.
+My phone instructs a free central downtown bus then another.
+The price: the underground depot fumes me with diesel.